Polar bears eat mainly seals; also walrus, beached whales, caribou, and seaweed.

 Making their homes in Alaska, Canada, Greenland, Norway, and Russia, polar bears live on ice and snow, but that’s not a problem—these bears have some cool ways to stay warm with 2 different layers of hair and thick fat.

 During winter, many bears stay warm by making a den and sleeping.
 Polar bears do not hibernate, but their body functions do slow down at this time.
-This is called “winter sleep,” as the bears can easily be awakened. giraffe A mother bear can give birth and nurse her young while in her winter sleep.
+This is called “winter sleep,” as the bears can easily be awakened.
+A mother bear can give birth and nurse her young while in her winter sleep. vulture

 For such a big animal, polar bears sure start out small!
 A cub is about the size of a stick of butter when it is born.
 It is born hairless, with its eyes closed.
 Milk from polar bear mothers is 35 percent fat; this helps the cubs grow quickly.
 By springtime, they weigh more than 20 pounds and start exploring with their mother outside the den.